Phil Andrews – Origins science – Can science really discover the origin of the universe?

 Carbon grazing refers to management of pastoral land in a way that maximises carbon flows.
 Carbon flows at different speeds through ecosystems, including through livestock.
 An understanding of this principle changes one’s approach to land management.
 Graziers need to be harvesting only the surplus, not the means by which a usable surplus is generated.
 They should harvest what resides above ground after adequate carbon has flowed to all parts of the landscape, such as after rain.
 This approach will ensure future animal production and ongoing environmental resilience.

-Alan’s pioneering insights into the management of pastoral landscapes by timing – dynamic management of carbon production – are explained in his book Carbon Grazing which is to be published on the Carbon Stocks and Flows page of this site soon, along with an update and other explanatory material.
+Alan’s pioneering insights into the management of pastoral landscapes by timing – dynamic management of carbon production – are explained in a series of >35 easy-to-read columns, along with his book Carbon Grazing, an update and other explanatory material.
+All are published on the Carbon Stocks and Flows page of this site.

 Dr Bill Laurance